cgdb3742/CloudBuilder/README.md

 # CloudBuilder
 The source code of a game about learning and creating.
+Created using Visual Studio 2017 for Windows, SFML 2.4.2 and pugixml 1.8.

 I decided to learn C++ this summer and create a game to assess my understanding of this language.
 This repository shows part of the creation process.